book excerptise: a book unexamined is wasting trees

 Above him

-And triumphed over her lover.
+And triumphed over him.

 Her hips were still,